lhufnagel/sem_pipe/README.md

     * `u0` The bulk mean velocity
     * `Vb`, `z_inlet`, and `ybmax` are be set in `usrdat()`.
 They are the volume of the convective box/cylinder, the `z` coordinate of the inlet and the _radius_

-As of now, the SEM is only implemented to generate a turbulent signal in z-positive direction (x-positive was before [commit c820c3](../../commit/c820c3d9f9ae82491efa70bcbb80dae23970e9b5).
+As of now, the SEM is only implemented to generate a turbulent signal in z-positive direction (x-positive was before [commit c820c3](../../commit/c820c3d9f9ae82491efa70bcbb80dae23970e9b5) ).
 It should however be straightforward to change the relevant code.The first elements in the `pipe.rea` should be the face, at which the SEM inflow is placed.
 This enables us to precompute eddy-size once for the whole simulation (using linear interpolation from `sem_input.txt`) instead of calculate the eddy-size at each time step.
 An unoptmized version without this limitation shoud be in [commit aaa095](../../commit/aaa095)

+**Future outlook**
+In the [SEM as implemented in Code Saturne by Jarrin](http://code-saturne.org/viewvc/saturne/trunk/src/turb/cs_les_inflow.c?view=markup), there is a `rescale_flowrate`, which normalizes the mass-flux of the fluctuations s.t. they add zero-bulk-net zero to the mean flow.
+This is obviously especially relevant for a small number of eddies.

 ## Workflow
 * Create a cartesian pipe-mesh with positive z as downstream-direction.
 Typically, the mesh generator [pipeMeshNek by Jacopo](https://bitbucket.org/jacopo-canton/pipemeshnek) was used